LighghtEeloo/clash-from-the-gates-up/doc/2-wire.md

 -- or `pure high` in clash style
 ```

-The first thing you'd like to do in a clash project is to `import Clash.Prelude`.
-Then you can use all common clash symbols, like `KnownDomain`, `Signal`, `Bit`, and `high`.
+The first thing you'd like to do in a Clash project is to `import Clash.Prelude`.
+Then you can use all common Clash symbols, like `KnownDomain`, `Signal`, `Bit`, and `high`.

 Exercise: implement `alwaysLow`.